 It doesn’t prevent rigged RTP settings.
 If a casino configures a game to run at 94% RTP instead of 97%, each individual round is still “provably fair” — the algorithm works correctly.
 But the overall expected loss is higher.
 Provably Fair proves the process is honest, not that the parameters are favorable.

-→ To understand how RTP and house edge affect your odds, see our guide on how crash game algorithms work.
+→ To understand how RTP and house edge affect your real-money odds, see our Crash Game RTP & House Edge Guide.
+For the exact formulas behind crash point calculation, see our Crash Game Algorithm Guide.

 Frequently Asked Questions